-The baseline comparative statics results are, for the most part, robust.
-The main exception is in the advertising regime when γ is large (i.e., when consumer investment in security quickly reduces the payoff to hacking).
-In that case, adding savvy consumers (who invest) may reduce firm effort simply because fewer hackers are active and the firm feels less need to protect itself.
+The baseline comparative statics results are robust except as detailed in part (iii) of Proposition 6.
+In the advertising regime, adding savvy consumers (who invest) may reduce firm effort simply because fewer hackers are active and the firm feels less need to protect itself.
+This is especially true if $\gamma$ is large (i.e., when consumer investment in security quickly reduces the payoff to hacking).